Oganesson0221/Oganesson0221_MockAuthentication/README.md

 # 🚀 **How to Run the Project Locally**

-Welcome to this awesome project!
-Follow these simple steps to get the website up and running on your local machine. 😎
+Welcome to this project!
+Follow these simple steps to get the website up and running on your local machine!

 ---